mhardcastle/lotss-query/README.md

 Use in the pipeline
 -------------------

-To use the database hooks set the environment variable `DDF_PIPELINE_DATABASE`.
+To use the database hooks in ddf-pipeline itself set the environment variable `DDF_PIPELINE_DATABASE`.

 Setting this variable has the following effects: